Robert Morris (British writer): Architectural career

-Professionally, Morris worked as a surveyor.
-His commissions included overseeing work at Culverthorpe Hall, Lincolnshire, for Sir Michael Newton in the early 1730s; assessing a model of the Mansion House, London for the City of London in 1740; surveying brickwork for the banker George Middleton in Twickenham in 1743; and measuring plasterwork at Sir William Beauchamp Proctor's house in Bruton Street, London, in 1753 or 1754.
-He also produced unexecuted designs for the Octagon Chapel in Norwich (1753–1754), and may have drawn plans for the south front of Culverthorpe Hall, although these are more confidently attributed to Roger Morris.
+Morris worked professionally as a surveyor.
+His commissions included overseeing work at Culverthorpe Hall, Lincolnshire, for Sir Michael Newton in the early 1730s; assessing a model of the Mansion House, London, for the City of London in 1740; surveying brickwork for the banker George Middleton in Twickenham in 1743; and measuring plasterwork at Sir William Beauchamp Proctor's house in Bruton Street, London, in 1753 or 1754.
+He also produced unexecuted designs for the Octagon Chapel in Norwich in 1753–1754.
+Plans for the south front of Culverthorpe Hall have also been connected with Morris, although Beasley states that these are more securely attributed to Roger Morris.

 The earliest executed work attributed to Robert Morris is the Gothic-style Inveraray Castle, begun in 1745 and completed in 1761.
-Roger Morris is thought to have contributed to the initial design, with Robert supervising construction after his death.
+Roger Morris is thought to have contributed to the initial design, with Robert supervising construction after Roger's death.
 The central tower was destroyed by fire in 1877 and rebuilt in 1880.
 Robert Morris also collaborated with S. Wright on the central portion of the lodge in Richmond Park for George II, although the design has also been attributed to Henry Herbert, 10th Earl of Pembroke.

-Around 1750, Morris remodelled a house at Hammersmith for G. Bubb Dodington, later known as Brandenburgh House, which was demolished in 1822.
-He was also responsible for the construction of Coomb Bank in Kent and Wimbledon House in Surrey, likely in collaboration with Lord Burlington.
+Around 1750, Morris remodelled a house at Hammersmith for George Bubb Dodington, later known as Brandenburgh House, which was demolished in 1822.
+He was also responsible for the construction of Coomb Bank in Kent and Wimbledon House in Surrey, probably in collaboration with Lord Burlington.
 Wimbledon House was destroyed by fire in 1785; its ancillary buildings were used as a residence until a new house by Henry Holland was completed in 1801.
 Around the same period, Morris and Burlington also designed Kirby Hall in Yorkshire, with interior work carried out by John Carr of York.
 The plans were reportedly based on ideas provided by the owner, S. Thompson.
 In 1736, Morris also constructed a Palladian-style bridge at Wilton House in Wiltshire.

 Other writing

-In addition to his architectural output, Morris anonymously authored several literary and professional works, including An Enquiry into Virtue (1740), Yes, They Are (1740), Have at You All (1740), and Rupert to Maria: An Heroic Epistle (1748).
+Morris anonymously authored several literary and professional works, including An Enquiry into Virtue (1740), Yes, They Are (1740), Have at You All (1740), and Rupert to Maria: An Heroic Epistle (1748).
 He may also have written the political play Fatal Necessity; or Liberty Regain'd (1742, Dublin), as well as two pamphlets for surveyors in 1752: The Qualifications and Duty of a Surveyor and a Second Letter on the same subject.

 Animal advocacy

-Morris was an early advocate of animal rights and vegetarianism.
-He authored the essay A Reasonable Plea for the Animal Creation (1746).
-Carol J. Adams considers it a valuable addition to vegetarian history.
-In 2005, the academic journal Organization & Environment re-published the essay.
+Morris wrote the essay A Reasonable Plea for the Animal Creation (1746), which argued against cruelty to animals and in favour of moral consideration for animals.
+Carol J. Adams has described the work as a valuable addition to the history of vegetarianism.
+In 2005, Organization & Environment republished the essay.

 Later life and death

-By 1740, Morris was residing on Hyde Park Street, near Grosvenor Square in London, and remained there until at least 1751.
+By 1740, Morris was living on Hyde Park Street, near Grosvenor Square in London, and remained there until at least 1751.
 He died on 12 November 1754.
-His will instructed that his books and drawings be sold to support his children: Thomas, Mary, James, and Hannah.
+His will directed that his books and drawings be sold to support his children: Thomas, Mary, James, and Hannah.